Not all that glitters is gold; not all who leave are lost.

 Author of Tiger in a Lifeboat

-As a person who works with people experiencing all types of trauma, I appreciated this exploration of what it's like to carry the burden of the golden child, and then the painful unraveling of that role.
-More than a just personal story, it’s a resonant reflection for anyone who has faced toxic family dynamics and the expensive cost of living true to their authentic self.
+As a person who works with people holding all types of trauma, I appreciated this exploration of what it's like to carry the burden of the golden child, and then the painful unraveling of that role.
+More than a just personal story, it’s a resonant reflection for anyone who has faced toxic family dynamics and the cost of living true to their authentic self.

 Sarah Trengove